CITA/CTA200H/README.md

 * [Assignment 3 Due by 1PM May 10th](assignments/assignment_3.pdf)

 ## Project
 In the second week students will work on a project supplied either by their supervisor or the instructor.
-The project is due by midnight, Friday May 13th.
+The project is due by 5PM on Monday May 16th 2022.

 ## Using the System